What are fellowships?

 An excellent personal statement is produced through countless revisions and multiple readers.
 With that said, the more eyes, the better.
 Other readers will be able to spot grammatical and mechanical errors that escape your attention.
-The FAO is here to assist you with looking over personal statements on a draft-by-draft basis with the exception of the Rhodes and Mitchell Scholarships.
+The UFO is here to assist you with looking over personal statements on a draft-by-draft basis with the exception of the Rhodes and Mitchell Scholarships.
 Even if you haven’t created multiple drafts, you should remain in regular contact with us so we can assist you with bettering your personal statement.

-Should I meet with the Fellowship Advising Office?
+Should I meet with the University Fellowship Office?
 If so, how often?

 Yes, and you should meet with us whenever you have questions about the application process or are in need of assistance with writing your personal statement, required essay(s), or any other required documents.

 What is the difference between a national deadline and campus deadline?

 As you have probably noticed, our Fellowship Search Engine lists two dates in most fellowship listings: a campus deadline and a national deadline.
-Campus deadlines are dates set by the FAO to receive your completed application, including letters of recommendation, transcripts, and personal statement, prior to the national deadline.
+Campus deadlines are dates set by the UFO to receive your completed application, including letters of recommendation, transcripts, and personal statement, prior to the national deadline.
 The national deadline is the official fellowship deadline set by the fellowship foundation for receipt of all application materials.
 Take note that not all fellowships listed on our website have a campus deadline, but the fellowships that have one will have it listed as “initial deadline” in the search engine and “campus deadline” after you’ve clicked on the listing.

 Can a TA write a letter of recommendation for me?

 It is always preferable for a professor or advisor to write your letter of recommendation.
 Professors who have taught for a number of years can offer a perspective that a graduate student with less experience cannot.
 You should consider asking faculty members who have worked closely with you and know your academic interests.
-The FAO is here to work with applicants to determine the best candidates for letters of recommendation.
+The UFO is here to work with applicants to determine the best candidates for letters of recommendation.

 Do I really need to be a varsity athlete to apply for a Rhodes Scholarship?